 Grays Harbor County was originally accredited in 1994 and have continued to participate in this voluntary program.
 It takes a combined effort from all personnel to make sure our agency stays in compliance with all of the standards and procedures which can be a difficult task during these tough times of reduced staff and budget.
 I am very proud of our personnel for their efforts.

-There are currently only seven Sheriff’s Departments in the State of Washington that are accredited with WASPC.
+There are currently only seven Sheriff’s Offices in the State of Washington that are accredited with WASPC.
 The benefits to accreditation are many:

 To increase public confidence in the agency